sass/sass/proposal/module-system.changes.md

 * Explicitly describe how variable declarations are resolved.

 * Explicitly describe how a configuration affects file evaluation.

+* Explicitly mention that variable declarations are allowed before `@use`.

 * Loading a module with configuration variables it doesn't expose is now an error.